akshayballal95/behavioural_ai_ethics/Sven/sven_assignment.md

 ### Discuss the logical structure of the argument.
+There is a conditional relationship between the premises.
+If there is a risk of interference, then there are potential privacy concerns.
+I conclude my statement by connecting the two premises.

 ### For ethical/normative premises, delve into the interpretation of the premise and provide additional arguments to support its strength and generality.